-Setup Dark Mode from System Preferences
+2. Setup Dark Mode from System Preferences (macOS Monterey or Earlier)

-Follow the below instructions to setup dark mode from System Preferences section.
+If you are using macOS Monterey (version 12) or earlier, follow the below instructions to setup dark mode from System Preferences section.

-- Click on the Apple logo menu on top left corner and go to “System Preferences…”.
+- Click on the Apple logo menu on top left corner and go to “System Preferences…” menu.

 - Here you can change the appearance to light or dark mode similar to Windows computer.

 Once you select the mode, it will apply instantly on you Mac.
 Below is how the dark mode will look like on your Mac.

 You can also select the accent/highlight colors for changing icons and highlighting colors (for example, Safari address bar) shown in the apps.
 The “Auto” option helps you to dynamically apply the dark or light mode based on the lighting throughout the day.
 Generally, it will apply the dark mode during night time and apply light mode during day time.
 You do not have separate option to schedule dark mode in macOS.

 3. Use Control Center to Toggle Dark Mode in Mac